≡ Menu

 With variable universal life, your premium can fluctuate up or down depending on various factors, including stock market performance.
 This can be a plus or minus depending on which side your policy falls on.

 In contrast, whole life insurance is an asset that is non correlated to the stock market.
 That means that the performance of the stock market does not have a direct affect on the performance of your whole life policy.
-Rather, whole life acts as a safe bucket, that provides peace of mind away from Wall St.
+Rather, whole life acts as a safe bucket, that provides peace of mind away from Wall Street.

 Pro #3 – In the Market – Inflation Hedge – No Rate Cap